 Activity codes C7, C8, C9, and/or C10 do not include C6r for the removal and replacement of tank car service equipment, including gaskets.

+Activity Code C6r includes the removal and replacement of fasteners used to connect the primary tank car service equipment to the tank car, except those listed in paragraph 3.1.6.12 and 3.1.6.13.

 Exceptions